The property should be presented in the best possible condition to attract the highest quality tenant.

 The refundable security deposit taken at move-in is usually sufficient to handle the minor damages and necessary cleaning.

-We hold a maintenance reserve for each property and will handle minor maintenance up to that amount.
-If any maintenance issue goes over and above, you will receive a bid for your approval from one of our approved, licensed and insured vendors.
+We hold a maintenance reserve for each property and will handle minor maintenance issues up to that amount.
+If any maintenance issue goes over and above, your Property Manager will receive a bid from one of our approved, licensed and insured vendors. he Property Manager will then present the bid to the homeowner for approval.